Varun-S-Nair/NotAnotherDiscordTheme/README.md

 * This theme is **NOT** minimal mode compatible.

 ## Acknowledgements
-* Thanks to [puckzxz#2080](https://github.com/puckzxz/) for his theme which i used to see how to make a theme
+* Thanks to DinosParkour for the Sakura theme which i used to learn how discord themes worked
-* Thanks to DinosParkour for his background image (find it as 'nova')
+* Thanks to DevilBro for the background